 5. After all W-UP resources are established, the W-AGF shall forward to 5G-RG via the W-CP signalling connection the PDU Session Establishment Accept message (including the ECN marking for L4S indicator) received in step 2b.

-6. The W-AGF shall send to AMF an N2 PDU Session Resource Setup Response including: established QoS Flows status (active/not active) for ECN marking for L4S in wireline access.
+6. The W-AGF shall send to AMF an N2 PDU Session Resource Setup Response including established QoS Flows status (active/not active) for ECN marking for L4S in wireline access.

 7. All steps specified after step 14 in clause 4.3.2.2.1 of TS 23.502 [3] are executed according to the PDU Session Establishment procedure over 3GPP access.